TYGLYR/TYGLYR.github.io/README.md

 </div>
 <div id="section2">
 <h3>Assistant Professor, Tianjin University, China</h3>
 <p align="justify"> Yanrong Lu received her Msc and her PhD in Cryptography from Xidian University and Beijing University of Posts and Telecommunications, in 2012 and 2017, respectively.
 In 2017, she joined <a href="http://cs.tju.edu.cn/csweb/">School of Computer Science and Technology</a> at Tianjin University as an Assistant Professor.
-Her research interests are mainly in the area of authentication protocols and block cipher algorithms.
-In this area, she published more than 18 papers in international peer-reviewed journals, where 2 papers were listed as ESI highly cited papers. </p>
+Her research interests are mainly in the area of information security and applied cryptography.
+In this area, she published more than 20 papers in international peer-reviewed journals, where 2 papers were listed as ESI highly cited papers. </p>
 <dl class="cv">
 <dt>Address</dt>
 <dd>